 What if your car arrives with damages?

 To learn more about the coverage you get when shipping with Corsia Logistics, call us at (818) 850-5258.
 Ask us how to get your car ready for shipping ask about the cost to ship a car and ask us all about auto transport.
 We explain how the process works and offer the best option for your vehicle and budget.
-Browse our FAQ for more information on auto transport.
+Browse our FAQ for more information.
 To get a quote, refer to our online car shipping quote request form.
 Thank you!